dysthesis/dwl-patches/README.md

 * A general [dwl wiki](https://codeberg.org/dwl/dwl/wiki) is available at the main [dwl](https://codeberg.org/dwl/dwl) page.
 * This repository is exclusively for dwl PATCHES.

-## STALE Patches
+## _STALE_PATCHES
 Many patches previously in regular use do not cleanly apply to the current code base.
-Following the migration to Codeberg, these stale patch descriptions and details are being stored for the time being at [_STALE_PATCHES].
+Following the migration to Codeberg, these stale patch descriptions were relocated to [_STALE_PATCHES].

+Additionally, patches that have been deprecated by their author(s)/maintainer(s) may be found in _STALE_PATCHES.

 If you are an original author of one of these or you have the inclination to revive one of these, please follow the same procedures outlined below for contributing new patches.